ModernProgrammer/ModernProgrammer/README.md

-Lead Software Engineer · Indie macOS & iOS Developer · Swift enthusiast
+Lead Software Engineer · Indie macOS & iOS Developer · Swift enthusiast · Photography

 Building **Reflex** — a suite of micro-apps for power users who care about their craft.

-Part-time lead dev on [NOSSAFLEX](https://apps.apple.com/us/app/nossaflex/id1523558285).

-Other Applications in the Works:
+Photography
+* [Analog](https://apps.apple.com/us/app/nossaflex/id1523558285) - A iOS tool that allows you to keep track of your film photography’s meta data
+* Frame - A MacOS tool to organize Digital Photography using Meta Data (Under Development)

+Utilities
-[Termini](https://github.com/ModernProgrammer/Termini) - A micro terminal for your menu bar.
+*  [Termini](https://github.com/ModernProgrammer/Termini) - A micro terminal for your menu bar.
 Nothing more.

-Frame(Under Development) -  A tool to organize Digital Photography using Meta Data

 <!---